-Details Where possible the depth of dewatering should be minimised to reduce the generation of ASS and/or acidic conditions.
+Procedure Details Step 1: Minimise the depth of dewatering Where possible the depth of dewatering should be minimised to reduce the generation of ASS and/or acidic conditions.
 Excavation and dewatering works should be staged over short durations to reduce the time and volume of PASS exposed to oxidation.
-Reference should be made to the local council, NSW Office of Water/WaterNSW, Sydney Water and other relevant authority's approval requirements for further information in relation to disposal of water to either the sewer or stormwater systems.
-Water pumped from the excavation should be placed in a portable tank, or appropriate holding facility, where samples can be obtained for testing.
+Step 2: Approvals for Groundwater Disposal Reference should be made to the local council, NSW Office of Water/WaterNSW, Sydney Water and other relevant authority's approval requirements for further information in relation to disposal of water to either the sewer or stormwater systems.
+Step 3: pH Testing and Neutralisation Water pumped from the excavation should be placed in a portable tank, or appropriate holding facility, where samples can be obtained for testing.
 The water should be in the pH range of 6.5 to 8.5 (NSW Government, 2009).
 If the pH is outside of this range, treatment will be necessary prior to disposal.
 Based on the disposal option chosen for the development, additional screening for contaminants may be required by the relevant authorities prior to disposal.
-In the event that extended pumping of water is necessary during the construction period, the level and quality of the groundwater should be monitored on a regular basis over the entire construction period.
+Step 3: On-going groundwater monitoring In the event that extended pumping of water is necessary during the construction period, the level and quality of the groundwater should be monitored on a regular basis over the entire construction period.
 The pH should be measured and recorded on a regular basis.
 Immediate advice is to be sought from an experienced consultant if the pH at any location is not within 10% of the initial pH at the commencement of pumping.
 If required, corrective action should be taken as soon as possible.
 Laboratory analysis will be required on water samples as part of the corrective action to assess the quantity of neutralising agents required if treatment is necessary.
 The groundwater monitoring program refer to Section 7.